Kel Seliger

-Kelton Gray Seliger, known as Kel Seliger (born June 16, 1953), is a former Republican member of the Texas State Senate for District 31, which stretches from the Panhandle south to the Permian Basin.
-He has announced that he will not be running for re-election in 2022.
+Kelton Gray Seliger (born June 16, 1953) is an American politician who represented the 31st district in the Texas Senate from 2004 to 2023.
+A member of the Republican Party, he served as the 30th mayor of Amarillo from 1993 to 2001 and as president pro tempore of the Texas Senate in 2017.

 Background

-Born in Amarillo and reared in the Panhandle city of Borger in Hutchinson County, Seliger is a graduate of Borger public schools and Dartmouth College in Hanover, New Hampshire, an elite Ivy League institution.
+Born in Amarillo and reared in the Panhandle city of Borger in Hutchinson County, Seliger is a graduate of Borger public schools and Dartmouth College in Hanover, New Hampshire, an Ivy League institution.
 He spent 35 years in the steel industry and is co-owner and executive vice-president of Lake Steel, Inc., a steel service center.
 He is also a licensed commercial pilot and flight instructor.

-Seliger is currently a member of the National Rifle Association, the Texas Farm Bureau, and the Harley-Davidson Owners Group.
+Seliger is currently a member of the National Rifle Association of America, the Texas Farm Bureau, and the Harley-Davidson Owners Group.

 Seliger and his wife, the former Nancy Caroline Meredith (born October 11, 1960), reside in Amarillo with their two sons, Jonathan and Matthew.